 In most cases, a nosebleed occurs because the tiny vessels inside the nose have broken.
 This type of nosebleed, called an anterior nosebleed, occurs because the blood flows out of the front (or anterior) part of the nose.

-These types of nosebleeds are usually not serious and generally stop by themselves or require only simple steps to stop the bleeding; they rarely require medical attention.
+These types of nosebleeds are usually not serious and generally stop by themselves or require only simple steps to stop the bleeding.
+They rarely require medical attention.
 Anterior nosebleeds are almost always a result of an irritation inside the nose caused by several factors, including:

 Children and teenagers are most susceptible to anterior nosebleeds, but adults can experience them as well.

-The AAP also notes that while most nosebleeds are benign, a child with severe or recurrent bleeding, or bleeding from both nostrils, should be evaluated by a pediatrician and, if necessary, an ear-nose-throat specialist.
+A child with severe or recurrent bleeding, or bleeding from both nostrils, should be evaluated by a pediatrician and, if necessary, an ear-nose-throat specialist.

 There are several steps you can take to prevent your child from getting anterior nosebleeds, including: